In brief

 There are 4 levels ofsalary transparency :

 By adopting transparent compensation policies, companies strengthen their competitiveness on the job market and attract the best talent.
+In this way, salary transparency helps to create a positive corporate culture focused on fairness and employee appreciation.

 Innovation in remuneration #2: innovative remuneration formats